 - i.
-ESIMs equipment to meet all specifications in Resolution 156 (WRC-15), Reports ITU-R S.2223, ITU-R S.2357 and, possibly, ETSI EN 303 978, ECC/DEC (13)01 or other mutually agreed specifications. - ii.
+ESIMs equipment to meet all specifications in Resolution 156 (WRC-15) and the subsequent Resolution 169 (WRC-19), Reports ITU-R S.2223, ITU-R S.2357 and, possibly, ETSI EN 303 978, ECC/DEC (13)01 or other mutually agreed specifications. - ii.
 Such technical specifications to be the basis for the essential requirements necessary for the type approval of terminals, and the compliance with such technical requirements to be the basis for mutual recognition of type approval. - iii.
 Type approval duly given by a member country to be recognised within the territories of other member countries c) Point 3.
 Inspection of ESIMs and ESIMs Licence and/or Type Approval Certificates d) Point 4.
 Customs Clearance for visiting terminals on a temporary basis